Okpainmo/fast-django-backend-template/README.md

 The welcome screen is simply a Django template setup I built - TailwindCSS was used for styling.

 > **As at my last update, the template is complete enough to help bootstrap your project and give you a massive leap into development.
-It currently supports only sqlite.
-No docker and PostgreSQL for now, just straight-up with Sqlite.**
+It currently supports only Sqlite.
+No Docker and PostgreSQL for now, just straight-up with Sqlite.**

 8. Explore your project and test the following domain end-points.